 Symptoms of Tinea Pedis typically include:

-- The sores are commonly mild red in color and have scales on the border, which grows about an inch in diameter.
+- The sores are commonly mild red in color and have scales on the border, which grow about an inch in diameter.

 - Uncomfortable and itchy sensations.